 Check Engine Light

 When we perform testing on vehicles to determine what the causes of problems are.
 Our ASE Certified Technicians use advanced tools to not only interface with and talk to your vehicle, but also read the data streams that the sensors are signaling.
-Our Goal in performing focus testing on root causes is so that you aren’t wasting time or money on guesses.
+Our Goal in performing focus testing on root causes is so that you aren’t wasting time or money on an engine repair based on guesses.

 Warning Signs of an Issue

 Sometimes your engine may be running poorly however the advanced systems built into the powertrain controller make minor adjustments to allow the vehicle to run inside of the parameters set by the manufacturer.
 If this does occur, you may experience one of the issues described here

 - Long Cranking